 Weekend Programs Outside Austin

 MBA at Houston and MBA at Dallas-Fort Worth.
 These rigorous, two-year graduate business programs are designed for managers and professionals who wish to pursue an MBA degree outside normal working hours.
 Classes are held Friday evenings from 4:00 pm to 8:00 pm and Saturdays from 8:00 am to 5:00 pm on alternate weekends.
 Occasional three-day (Friday through Sunday) class weekends will be scheduled in order to meet minimum contact hour requirements.
-Classes held in Dallas meet at the University of Texas Southwestern Medical Center at Dallas.
+Classes held in Dallas meet at The Centrum building located in Uptown Dallas.
 Classes held in Houston meet at the University of Texas Health Science Center at Houston.
-Students must complete forty-eight semester hours of coursework.
+Students must complete 48 semester hours of coursework.
 In addition, the programs include two one-week intensive seminars in Austin and a week-long international trip.

 Dual Degree Programs